Conducting keyword searches in the Texas Digital Archive (TDA)

 See other search methods below.

 AND, OR, or NOT (Boolean) Searching

-- If you are looking for materials that have two keywords, type AND in capital letters between each keyword.
-This will narrow your search results to materials that have both terms (see Figure 2, below).
+- If you are looking for materials that have multiple keywords, type AND in capital letters between each keyword.
+This will narrow your search results to materials that have all terms (see Figure 2, below).
 For example: “Texas AND Mexico” will show results for materials that have both keywords Texas and Mexico.
 It will not include materials that have results for only one of the terms.

 - Use OR in capital letters to include results that have one term or the other, but not both (see Figure 3, below).
 For example: “President OR Governor” will have results for either President or Governor.

 - Using NOT in capital letters will exclude results for a keyword.
 For example: if you wanted results for Houston, but didn’t want results for Sam Houston, you could use NOT to exclude results related to Sam Houston.
 Searching “Houston NOT Sam” will exclude “Sam” from the search (see Figure 4, below).

 Please note that this type of searching works best when you only have two keywords, as demonstrated in the example above.
 If you have additional terms, you may want to use phrase searching instead, for example: Bexar NOT "San Antonio".

 A phrase search is used to search for a set of words in the exact order they appear.
 To do a phrase search, type quotation marks around the keyword phrase.
 For example: searching for the phrase “civil war” will return results for materials that have only that specific keyword phrase (see Figure 5, below).